ghchinoy/atmotool/README.md

 ### 1.1.1

 * fixes issue #5, adds `.conf` to exclude list for zipping, so as not to include `local.conf`
+* fixes issue #6, remove trailing slash from dir when zipping

 ### 1.1.0